royhayek/FoodRecipesDocumentation/website/blog/2021-01-17-blog-post-two.md

 Coming Soon:
 - In the upcoming versions we will be adding the Pusher Framework which notifies the admin when a recipe is added
-- Sending notification to user when his recipe is approved